jlinclabs/apidocs/b_server.md

 }
 ```

 If the session is valid, updates the session time-to-live and returns true.
-Otherwise returns false.
+Otherwise returns false with a 401 status.

 ```json
 {